The Peninsula Manila

-The Peninsula Manila (colloquially known as the Manila Peninsula or simply Manila Pen), is a 5-star luxury hotel in the Philippines.
+The Peninsula Manila (colloquially known as the Manila Peninsula or simply Manila Pen) is a 5-star luxury hotel in the Philippines.
 It is located on the corner of Ayala Avenue and Makati Avenue in the Makati Central Business District, falling under the jurisdiction of Barangay Urdaneta.
 The hotel is part of The Peninsula Hotels chain based in Hong Kong and is the first hotel of that chain outside the Chinese territory.

+The land is owned by Ayala Hotels, Inc. (a subsidiary of Ayala Corporation) and is leased to Manila Peninsula Hotel, Inc., the hotel's operator.